 Swirl the wine in your glass.
-This helps “open up” the wine, releasing alcohol molecules that will help carry the aromas into your nose.
-The wine benefits greatly from swirling because the process aerates it and makes it easier to smell.
+This helps “open up” the wine, releasing alcohol molecules that will help carry the aromas into your nose, making it easier to smell.

 Aromas are a key aspect of wine tasting, so take several deep breaths before putting your nose in the glass.
 You’ll notice different scents depending on the wine you’re drinking.
 Check for any unusual scents.
 Aromas will vary depending on the type of wine, but it can be easiest to start by identifying any recognizable fruit aromas.

-Taste the wine by swirling it around in your mouth, giving you an idea of what flavors are present.
+Take a sip of wine and swirl it around your mouth.
 Sip slowly so that you can fully experience each sip before swallowing again.
 Don’t take big gulps — and pay attention to how it feels in your mouth when you swallow.
 Is it sweet?
 Is it dry?
 Is it acidic?
 Are there any lingering aftertastes?
-And what do those flavors feel like on your tongue?
+Can you taste any of the aromas you already smelled?

 Go deeper: Drinking Ages in Other Countries